Your Pre- and Post-Surgery Diet: Eating Healthy for Faster Recovery

 Fresh fruit and vegetables also provide a wide array of other essential vitamins and minerals, along with antioxidants, phytochemicals and beneficial compounds known to promote optimal health.
-Try including a side of dark colored leafy veggies like spinach with every meal, as these are nutrient-dense and antioxidant-rich.
+Try including a side of dark colored leafy veggies — like spinach or Swiss chard — with every meal, as these are nutrient-dense and antioxidant-rich.

-“In particular, you’ll want to eat foods that are rich in omega-3 fatty acids,” says Dr. Mani.
-“Omega 3s are well known for their ability to curb inflammation.”
+“In particular, you’ll want to eat foods that are rich in omega-3 fatty acids,” says Mani.
+“Omega-3s are well known for their ability to curb inflammation.”

-Omega 3-rich food sources include fatty fish such as salmon, sardines and tuna, along with chia seeds, flaxseeds and walnuts.
-Olive oil is another anti-inflammatory fat that you can use in salad dressings or for cooking purposes.
+Omega-3 rich food sources include fatty fish — such as salmon, sardines and tuna — as well as chia seeds, flaxseeds, and walnuts.
+Olive oil is another anti-inflammatory fat that you can use in salad dressings or to replace butter and non-stick sprays for cooking purposes.

 Finally, don’t forget to drink plenty of water.
-You need at least 8 glasses of fluids every day to keep your body well hydrated.
+You need at least eight glasses of hydrating fluids every day to keep your body in proper order.

+The best foods to eat after surgery will change as the healing process progresses.
 “The first night after surgery, patients should again eat a light meal.
-That typically begins with clear liquids,” says Dr. Hirsch.
+That typically begins with clear liquids,” says Hirsch.
 “Patients may then progress to heavier foods as they can tolerate them.”